NAThompson/DifferentiableRaytracing/README.md

 ## Implicit equations are "easy" to render

-Well, relatively easy.
+Well, relatively easy, since 1D rootfinding problems are easy.
 But many interesting objects, such as Beziers and B-splines are parametric surfaces.
+Rendering them is a multivariate rootfinding problem-much harder.

 Let's focus on those.